CumulusNetworks/docs/content/cumulus-netq-43/Validate-Operations/Validate-Network-Protocol-and-Service-Operations.md

 ## Validate Device Groups

-Both on-demand and scheduled validations can run on specific {{<link title="Manage Device Groups" text="device groups.">}} To create a validation for a device group rather than all devices:
+Both on-demand and scheduled validations can run on specific {{<link title="Device Groups" text="device groups.">}} To create a validation for a device group rather than all devices:

 1. Click {{<img src="/images/netq/validation-icon.svg" height="18" width="18">}} (**Validation**), then click **Create a validation**.
 Choose **Run on group of switches:**